Engage and vote

 See more

-In 2021, we engaged with 242 companies on 1,132 environmental, social, governance, strategy, risk and communication issues and objectives.
-Our holistic approach to engagement means that we typically engage with companies on more than one topic simultaneously.
+In 2021, EOS engaged with 242 companies on 1,132 environmental, social, governance, strategy, risk and communication issues and objectives.
+This holistic approach to engagement means that EOS typically engages with companies on more than one topic simultaneously.

 chart for 2021